Train order operation: Train-order station

 A train order station need not be at a passenger or freight station, nor does such a station have to handle train orders.
 In isolated areas, train order stations may be required where there are no towns, to facilitate smooth operation.
 In denser areas, passenger stations may be spaced more closely than train order stations.

-A station may staffed by an operator who receives train orders and gives them to trains as they pass.
+A station may be staffed by an operator who receives train orders and gives them to trains as they pass.
 Operators also record the passage of trains by their station.
 Upon receipt of an order, the operator makes copies and sets the signal to indicate to approaching trains that orders are to be picked up.
 Some train-order signals had three positions: